-In Zombies, Cold War offers a co-op option that is far more popular than Spec Ops in Modern Warfare, despite the fact that it still need some balancing adjustments.
+In Zombies, Cold War offers a co-op option that is far more popular than Spec Ops in Modern Warfare, despite the fact that it still needs some balancing adjustments.
 Multiplayer, on the other hand, is where Cold War falls short; the experience is unsatisfying as a whole, and this is particularly noticeable in the shadow of Warzone.

 Overall, playing Zombies with friends is a fun experience, but the game’s multiplayer mode is a disappointment.
-As a result, the game’s excellent single-player mode takes on the most of the game’s challenges.
+As a result, the game’s excellent single-player mode takes on most of the game’s challenges.

 COD series of video games have always had a unique spin to make war games when compared to the Battlefield video games.
-COD Black Ops Cold War is another excellent title and a great addition to our best war games on PS4 if you are little inclined towards COD games.
+COD Black Ops Cold War is another excellent title and a great addition to our best war games on PS4 if you are a little inclined towards COD games.

 - The gunplay is distinctive and fast-paced in Call of Duty Black Ops Cold War.

 - The zombie mode in Call of Duty Black Ops Cold War is quite interesting.

 - In Call of Duty Black Ops Cold War, you can see the numerical values of your weapon attachments.

 - Call of Duty Black Ops Cold War has a very short storyline.

 - Some missions are so fast-paced that eventually, they become repetitive and dull.